paperboatz/calc/reflection.md

 In the example, the price input and output are formatted with dollar signs and commas.
 I made sure the calculator accounts for this. <br>

 ### Validation
 If there was a UI input form, I would create validation to catch symbols that might break the calculator.
-Also, all examples were in lowercase strings so I did not account for capitalization for type<br>
+Also, all examples were in lowercase strings so I did not account for capitalization.<br>

 ### Additional inputs
 It wasn't specified if user wanted to add more materials or more jobs.
-Since, each of the examples given had one base price, person input and type my calculator reflects for those arguments.
+Since, each of the examples given had one base price, person input and type, my calculator reflects for those arguments.